 An Overview of Cocaine: Effects, Risks & How It’s Treated

-Cocaine is a powerful stimulant drive that is derived from the coca plant, which is native to South America.
+Cocaine is a powerful stimulant drug that is derived from the coca plant, which is native to South America.
 Originally valuable for its ability to induce very localized numbness during surgical procedures, cocaine is notable for being one of the most highly addictive street drugs around and requires only a very brief period of regular usage before an individual displays signs of dependency.

 In its most common and well-known form, cocaine is a power that is usually white, off-white, or light yellow and often appears somewhat chalky or pearlescent.
 The drug’s full name is cocaine hydrochloride, which indicates that it’s a salt.
 Cocaine is also weakly alkaloid, referring to its ability to combine with acidic compounds to form other derivative salts.
 One of its most common derivative forms is colloquially known as “crack,” which is a freebase form of cocaine that is smoked rather than snorted in order to provide more rapid and stronger though shorter-lasting effects.